mgba-emu/gbatek/index.md

   SD:\private\ds\app\4B4755GG\gif\XNNNNN_NNNNNNNNNNNNN_NNN.gif          ;gif
 ```

-The Nintendo DSi Sound utility can read AAC files from SD card (though it
+The Nintendo DSi Sound utility can read .AAC (and .M4A) files from SD card
-doesn't seem to allow to save your own recordings to SD card?).
-There appears
+(though it doesn't seem to allow to save your own recordings to SD card?).
-to be no special folder location, ie. the AAC files can be anywhere:
+There appears to be no special folder location, ie. the AAC/M4A files can be
+anywhere:

 ```
-  SD:\...\*.AAC
+  SD:\...\*.aac
+  SD:\...\*.m4a
 ```